JLBender is an online writer who provides help and advice on building resumes through activities and clubs.

 Don’t sell your experience in clubs short on your resume.
 Think of how you were involved with the club and what skills could transfer to your resume.
 It may take a little thinking outside the box, but membership in just about any club can be beneficial.

 Here are a few examples of skills gained from clubs:

 - Experience in an office-simulated environment

 Clubs and organizations produce a wide variety of skills.
 Use them to your advantage on a resume.

 If you have the idea of joining a club to help fill voids in your resume, there are many different types that can help you.

-Sports clubs can be found for colleges and universities that do not sponsor a particular sport.
-For example, not all colleges are large enough to field a hockey team, but have a group of students that form a club team so they can play the game.
+Sports clubs can be found in colleges and universities that do not sponsor a particular sport.
+For example, not all colleges are large enough to field a hockey team but have a group of students that form a club team so they can play the game.

 Sports clubs help develop great leadership skills, especially if you are determined to be a captain of the team.
 These types of clubs also prove you can work in a team environment and work together with different types of people to accomplish a unified goal.